cam39porter/thesis/deliverables/project-proposal.md

 #### Rest

-> The rest of the products/services will be identified using the *London Stock Exchange's* ["2017 REPORT - 1000 COMPANIES UK"](https://www.lseg.com/resources/1000-companies-inspire/2017-report-1000-companies-uk).
+> The rest of the products/services will be identified using the *London Stock Exchange's* ["2017 Report - 1000 Companies UK"](https://www.lseg.com/resources/1000-companies-inspire/2017-report-1000-companies-uk).

 ### Datasets